-Once you've set up groups, learning teams may use the Team Module (right after the last week's module) to interact with their group members.
+Once you've set up groups in Moodle, learning teams may use the Team Module (located immediately after the last week's module) to interact with their team members.
 Each team is provided with a Forum to facilitate their discussions, and a Wiki to facilitate collaboration.
 You are able to view the team's interaction in this module, but students can only view their own team's work.